ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/nxkennedy/CVE-2019-8997](https://github.com/nxkennedy/CVE-2019-8997) :  ![starts](https://img.shields.io/github/stars/nxkennedy/CVE-2019-8997.svg) ![forks](https://img.shields.io/github/forks/nxkennedy/CVE-2019-8997.svg)

 ## CVE-2019-8985
  On Netis WF2411 with firmware 2.1.36123 and other Netis WF2xxx devices (possibly WF2411 through WF2880), there is a stack-based buffer overflow that does not require authentication.
 This can cause denial of service (device restart) or remote code execution.
-This vulnerability can be triggered by a GET request with a long HTTP &quot;Authorization: Basic&quot; header that is mishandled by user_auth-&gt;user_ok in /bin/boa.
+This vulnerability can be triggered by a GET request with a long HTTP "Authorization: Basic" header that is mishandled by user_auth-user_ok in /bin/boa.